R1N4x/Wansview_Root/README.md

 Place the `facDiag` on the SD and boot the camera.

 This is possible through the `ipc_start.sh` in the firmware wich checks for the file "facDiag" on the SD and executes it.

+# syscfg.ini

+You can also place the `syscfg.ini` on the SD with custom parameters.
+(e.g. your WiFi setting, no need to use the app!)

+Also you can enable Telnet.

+Use at your own risk!